open-energy-transition/Oh-my-Grid/docs/code-of-mappers.md

 ---

-### 3. **Map What Matters — and Only What Matters**
+### 3. **Map What Matters and Only What Matters**

 * Map only features relevant to grid planning and modeling (e.g., line routes, towers, voltage levels, substation footprints).
 * Do **not** map sensitive internal components such as control rooms, surveillance systems, or security details.
-* Detailed mapping of bus bars, detailed routing and circuits within substations should only be carried out in collaboration with local mappers and utility operators.
+* Detailed mapping of busbars, detailed routing and circuits within substations should only be carried out in collaboration with local mappers and utility operators.

 ---